plentymarkets/docs-raw/plentyInterface/Basket.md

 ### AfterBasketItemUpdate<a name="basket_basketitem_afterbasketitemupdate"></a>

-after basket item update event
+The event is triggered after an item in the shopping cart is updated.

 #### Namespace